Knuxfan24/KnuxLib/Experimental_Formats.md

 - [Rangers Collision (.btmesh)](KnuxLib/Engines/Hedgehog/Collision_Rangers.cs).
 Only has a reader that misses the bounding volume hierarchy data for the meshes, also has quite a few unknown values.

+- [Rangers Skinned Collision (.btsmc)](KnuxLib/Engines/Hedgehog/SkinnedCollision_Rangers.cs).
+Can read, write and export OBJs.
+But most of the data is unknowns with the types guessed.

 - [Scene Effect Collision (.fxcol.bin)](KnuxLib/Engines/Hedgehog/SceneEffectCollision.cs).
 Has extremely basic reading and writing (which produces binary identical files to the originals), but the actual purpose of the data and their actual structures is yet to be researched.

 ## PlayStation 2